yalestar/yalestar.github.io/_site/restaurants.md

 I left out most national fast food chains like Burger King, etc. but kept in the quick-casual chains like Chipotle.
 And I didn't bother keeping track of which Chipotle locations I visited.

 I had been keeping track of food carts too, but they're so ephemeral and whatever that I just stopped.

+You're probably dying to know what my favorite restaurant in Portland is.
+That makes total sense; you're a curious person and enjoy learning about others.

+Well, I'm gonna go with **Maya's Taqueria**, downtown at SW 10th & Morrison.
+Sweet Baby Jesus! this place is good.
+It's not even anything particularly unusual or original; it's just fucking good.
+And the people that work there are very friendly.
+I also really liked **Kenny & Zuke's**, but unfortunately they just closed.

+Portland has a handful of Ethiopian restaurants and they're all good.
+Of the current batch, **Bete Lukas** is my favorite, but you can't go wrong with any of them.

 ---